The 7 best curling irons for fine hair - tried, tested and ranked

 Reasons to avoid

-While curling irons with clamps are great for holding the hair in place – my personal preference is a tool without a clamp.
-Why?
-Not only do I find them easier to use but you also avoid those unwanted kinks from the clamp.
-This wand, from Cloud Nine, gets our vote with its four-inch, clamp-less barrel that’s ideal for curling fine, long hair.
-To use, select your preferred heat setting (there are three in total, low, medium and high, varying from 125-175°C).
-For fine hair, opt for the low or medium setting.
-We found that low was hot enough to create tousled beach hair waves on our fine hair.
+While curling wands with clamps are great for holding the hair in place, my personal preference is a tool without a clamp.
+Why, you may ask?
+Not only do I find clamp-free tools easier to use but you also avoid those unwanted kinks from the clamp.
+Coming in on top, this tool from Cloud Nine, gets my vote, thanks to its four-inch clampless barrel that's ideal for curling fine, long hair.
+There are three heat settings in total: low, medium and high, ranging from 125 to 175°C. For fine hair, opt for the low or medium setting; however, I found that low was hot enough to create tousled beach hair waves in my fine hair.

-As for ease of use, it took a little practice to lock down the best technique when using this wand.
-It comes with a heat resistance case (perfect for travel) and a heatproof glove.
-Make sure you wear the glove while styling hair as there’s no cool tip with this curling iron.
-Once you have the glove on, we recommend holding the wand at an angle, facing downwards, before wrapping a section of hair around it.
-Hold for a few seconds before releasing.
-Alternate in opposite directions as you move from section to section to give fine hair lots of body.
-You’ll notice that hair looks shinier after use too – which is thanks to the mineral-infused coating that helps lock in moisture.
+When it came to using the tool, it took a little practice to lock down the best technique when using this wand.
+Arriving with a heat-resistant case, which makes it perfect for travel, as well as a handy heatproof glove – make sure you wear this while styling as there’s no cool tip on this curling wand.
+With the glove on, we recommend holding the wand at an angle, facing downwards, before wrapping a section of hair around it.
+Then, hold for a few seconds before releasing.
+Alternate the direction of curling with each section of hair to increase the body in fine strands.
+We noticed that our hair looked shinier after using the tool, all due to the mineral-infused coating that helps lock in moisture.
 A big tick!

 Specifications